popcorn-official/pop-api/README.md

     // Initiate your API with optional parameters. await PopApi.init({
-      controllers,             // The controllers to register.
+      app: express(),          // The express instance  to use. controllers,             // The controllers to register.
       name,                    // The name of your API. version,                 // The version of your API.